edgelesssys/constellation/rfc/external-kms.md

 Currently, only the ClusterKMS backend is used, which uses the master secret from the Kubernetes secrets to derive the DEKs.
 The clients of the CKMS are the join-service and the CSI drivers.

+### Recovery

+When a node boots, the disk-mapper will setup the encrypted state disk during initramfs.
+To decrypt an already existing disks, the disk-mapper will ask all available joinservice instances for a decryption key for it's current disk UUID.
+In case there is no join-service instance that can provide the decryption key, manual recovery becomes necessary.

+To enable manual recovery the disk-mapper starts a recovery server.
+The recovery server waits for a `recover` gRPC call.
+During a `recover` call the CLI will attest the measurements of the node.
+After successful attestation the CLI will provide a disk decryption key and measurement secret for the given disk UUID.
+The measurement secret, together with a measurement salt (not secret) is used to derive the clusterID.

+*Changes for eKMS; regarding disk decryption:*
+* Recovery server accepts one KMS URI and one storage URI instead of a masterSecret.
+* For eKMS backends the two URIs can be used directly to request new DEKs.
+* For the cKMS backend the KMS URI can include an optional parameter that holds the masterSecret: `kms://cluster-kms?masterSecret=<masterSecret>`.

+The above approach allows us to integrate with the existing setup code in `kms/setup/setup.go` with only minimal changes (parse masterSecret in case of cluster-kms).
+This code is used to setup CloudKMS objects.
+The `setup.go` code will have to be refactored to live in `internal` so that the disk-mapper pkg can directly communicate with the respective external KMS.

 ### Implemented, but yet unused features

 There are CKMS backends for Azure, GCP, and AWS.